IBM-Cloud/docs/services/mobileaccess/custom-auth-web.md

 After you have your custom identity provider configured, you can enable custom authentication in the {{site.data.keyword.amashort}}  dashboard.

-1. Open your service in the {{site.data.keyword.amafull}} dashboard.
+1. Open your service in the {{site.data.keyword.amashort}} dashboard.
 1. From the **Manage** tab, toggle **Authorization** on.
 1. Expand the **Custom** section.
 1. Enter the **Realm name**, **Custom Identity Provider URL**.